petrsvihlik/WopiHost/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Have you modified the source?**
+Have you modified the source of `petrsvihlik/WopiHost`?
+If so, how (attach your source, link your fork)?
+(Note: I can't support significantly modified sources unless you [sponsor](https://github.com/sponsors/petrsvihlik) the project.)

 **Screenshots**
 If applicable, add screenshots to help explain your problem.